GENERAL INFO (Jump to Diary)|

 The road leads upwards, and are cut down into the granite in many stretches.
 Here are a few tunnels and some wildlife bridges.
 It is only partly sunny, and ahead, black clouds are gathering.
 The morning was a bit cold, and the temperature keep down at 21C.

 A pair of cranes are circling over the road, but I don't see any storks.
 I actually don't see that many animals at all, tame or wild.
 Only a single field today have a few cows.
 Here are some crows and a few buzzards, that is all.
-Never the less, wildlife bridges are crossing the bigger roads several places, and the moose warning signs are everywhere.
+Never the less, wildlife bridges are crossing the bigger roads in several places, and the moose warning signs are everywhere.

 I reach Turku, a big and modern town with a huge harbour.
 Next to it, the 700 year old Turun Linne Castle is found.
 It is raining, and I head up the hill, and into the surprisingly small courtyard.
 The buildings are massive, and there are different collections inside.
 I decide that the outside will be enough for me.